riceissa/issarice.com/external/effective-altruism.com/cause-area-unit-of-analysis.md

 there is buck's idea that the reason "cause area" is a useful unit is that _within_ this boundary, what matters most is your comparative advantage, but outside this boundary what matters isn't your comparative advantage. https://eaforum.issarice.com/posts/53JxkvQ7RKAJ4nHc4/some-thoughts-on-deference-and-inside-view-models#QmNp4GfviyfjLwHEA

+see paper notebook from 2019-02-23 for my original thinking.